 For example, monitoring of blood pressure, blood sugar level, heart rate.1 Also, RPM monitoring cannot include patient reported data, that is, any data has to be digitally (i.e., automatically) uploaded to the provider (i.e., data cannot be self-recorded or self-reported by the patient).2

 Understanding the RTM Codes

-Ok, we’re on the same page now and we understand the difference between RTM and RPM.
-And you’d probably like to know what the codes are and how to use them so let’s dive in!
+Ok, we’re on the same page now and we understand the difference between Remote Therapeutic Monitoring (RTM) and Rapid Promoting Method (RPM).
+You’d probably like to know what the codes are and how to use them, so let’s dive in!

 Finally, each set of codes has specific guidelines that must be considered before providing and billing for these services.
-While the details of these guidelines are beyond the scope of this blog, I strongly urge you to make sure you understand these guidelines before implementing RTM.
+While the details of these guidelines are beyond the scope of this blog, I strongly urge you to make sure you understand these guidelines before implementing Remote Therapeutic Monitoring.

 Billing Codes 98980 & 98981

 And because nothing about billing is ever straightforward, it might help you to understand the following about these two codes: